-(a) For the years ended 31 March 2013 and 31 March 2014 and for the eight months ended 30 November 2014, the aggregate emoluments paid and benefits in kind granted by our Group to our Directors were nil, approximately HK\$3.40 million and HK\$2.26 million, respectively.
+(a) For the years ended 31 March 2013 and 31 March 2014 and for the eight months ended 30 November 2014, the aggregate emoluments paid and benefits in kind granted by our Group to our Directors were approximately nil, HK\$3.40 million and HK\$2.26 million, respectively.

-- (b) Under the arrangements currently in force, the aggregate emoluments payable by our Group to and benefits in kind receivable by our Directors for the year ending 31 March 2015 are expected to be approximately HK\$3.15 million. - (c) No discretionary bonus was paid to or receivable by our Directors and the five highest paid individuals for each of the two years ended 31 March 2014 and the eight months ended 30 November 2014. - (d) None of our Directors or any past directors of any member of our Group has been paid any sum of money for each of the two years ended 31 March 2014 and the eight months ended 30 November 2014 (1) as an inducement to join or upon joining our Company or (2) for loss of office as a director of any member of our Group or of any other office in connection with the management of the affairs of any member of our Group. - (e) There has been no arrangement under which a Director has waived or agreed to waive any emoluments for each of the two years ended 31 March 2014 and the eight months ended 30 November 2014. - (f) Under the arrangements currently proposed, conditional upon the Listing, the basic annual emoluments (excluding payment pursuant to any discretionary benefits or bonus or other fringe benefits) payable by our Group to each of our Directors will be as follows:
+- (b) Under the arrangements currently in force, the aggregate emoluments payable by our Group to and benefits in kind receivable by our Directors for the year ending 31 March 2015 are expected to be approximately HK\$3.15 million. - (c) No discretionary bonus was paid to or receivable by our Directors and the five highest paid individuals for each of the two years ended 31 March 2014 and the eight months ended 30 November 2014. - (d) None of our Directors or any past directors of any member of our Group has been paid any sum of money for each of the two years ended 31 March 2014 and the eight months ended 30 November 2014 (1) as an inducement to join or upon joining our Company or (2) for loss of office as a director of any member of our Group or of any other office in connection with the management of the affairs of any member of our Group. - (e) Save as disclosed in the sections headed "Directors, Senior Management and Employees" and "Financial Information" in this document, there has been no arrangement under which a Director has waived or agreed to waive any emoluments for each of the two years ended 31 March 2014 and the eight months ended 30 November 2014. - (f) Under the arrangements currently proposed, conditional upon [REDACTED], the basic annual emoluments (excluding payment pursuant to any discretionary benefits or bonus or other fringe benefits) payable by our Group to each of our Directors will be as follows: